COSSAS/SOARCA/README.md

 Documentation will be stored in the [doc](doc/) folder.

-To get started with plantUML in Asciidoc please install the following components in VS-Code:
+To get started with plantUML in Markdown please install the following components in VS-Code:

 Markdown Kroki